 First and foremost, CBD is safe for dogs.
 Should they accidentally consume it, adverse effects are extremely unlikely.
 Secondly, is CBD beneficial for dogs?
 That’s a question we’ll explore in this thorough guide.

-CBD Oil Benefits for Dogs
+CBD Oil Benefits for Dogs in the UK

 Enthusiasts aren’t the only ones giving CBD to dogs.
 Scientists have also done this, albeit in only a handful of studies.
 So far, results have been promising.

 In two small studies, cannabidiol has appeared to have alleviated seizures and osteoarthritis pain.
 This knowledge will only improve in the coming years, as recently launched studies release findings.
 Below, we’ll discuss the latest results, both scientific and anecdotal, regarding the effects of CBD on dogs.

 Dogs in Pain